flyingmessages/fastLPI-decompile-tool-example/README.md

 3. JarDataInstance - Information about an instance of the JarFile class for its further saving as a file.

 ## This:
-This is an example of using this () library.
+This is an example of using <a href="https://github.com/aleksandrresetnikov/fastLPI-decompile-tool">this</a> library.